 You can also order peppermint oil capsules from our pharmacy, which work to gently relax the muscles in the gut to ease stomach pain.
 We sell Apercap and Colpermin capsules online.

 Buscopan is a tried and tested treatment for stomach cramps, including those brought on by irritable bowel syndrome.
 Buscopan Cramps is available to order without a prescription from our pharmacy.
 Alternatively, if you have been diagnosed with IBS, you could opt for Buscopan IBS Relief tablets; both medicines work in the same way.

 The standard dosage for Mebeverine tablets is 135mg.
-You will normally be instructed by your doctor to take one tablet 3 times a day.

 Our pharmacists and prescribers follow NICE prescribing guidelines when prescribing Mebeverine.